 Míriam Colón, Puerto Rican Actress And Theater Pioneer, Dies At 80

-When Míriam Colón left for Puerto Rico for New York City in the 1950s, to study at the Actors Studio, she became the first Puerto Rican actor to be admitted to the prestigious program.
+When Míriam Colón left Puerto Rico for New York City in the 1950s, to study at the Actors Studio, she became the first Puerto Rican actor to be admitted to the prestigious program.
 By the time she died Friday at the age of 80, Colón had acted in more than 90 films and founded a traveling theater designed to help other Latina actresses follow the trail she blazed.

 Her husband confirmed her death to The Associated Press, saying she died of complications from a pulmonary infection.